 Vocational retraining benefits continued:

-Wisconsin employees may get vocational retraining if sustaining a permanent disability resulting in permanent restrictions, from a scheduled or non-scheduled injury, and may be eligible for additional temporary disability benefits, as well as reimbursement of certain expenses, when they participate in a qualifying program of vocational retraining.
-In addition to medical bills, the primary purpose of workers' compensation is to restore an injured worker's earning capacity and vocational retraining is given a high priority.
+Employees who sustain permanent disability resulting in permanent restrictions, from a scheduled or non-scheduled injury, may be eligible for additional temporary disability benefits, as well as reimbursement of certain expenses, when they participate in a qualifying program of vocational retraining.
+In addition to medical bills, the primary purpose of workers’ compensation is to restore an injured worker’s earning capacity and vocational retraining is given a high priority.
 Retraining can now be ordered prospectively.
 Wis.
 Stats.
 Sec.
 102.18(1)(b)2.

 If DVR cannot provide services due to OOS, eligibility for additional worker’s compensation benefits for retraining is governed by Wis.
 Stats.
 Sec.
 102.61(1m) and by Wisconsin Administrative Code subsections DWD 80.49(1)-(11).